7sne/dach/README.md

+> **Note**
+> This project is currently in its early stages of development, and there may be instances where it is either not functioning as intended or experiencing issues.
+Your feedback, as well as any identified issues or contributions, would be greatly appreciated in shaping its future progress.
+Thank you for your understanding  and support.

 ![Satori](.github/card.png)

 **Dach**: Democratizing the creation of elegant banners for everyone's project.

-> **Note**
-> This project is still in early development.
-> I would be extremely grateful for any future feedback, issues, or contributions.

 ## Overview